The week in 13 headlines - KESQ

 Tuesday

+- A new McConnell-aligned super PAC plans $43 million ad blitz to sway Georgia runoffs

-- Biden readies major stimulus push and flurry of executive actions in first 100 days
+- Biden details plan to combat coronavirus pandemic in first 100 days

-- White House again flouts public health recommendations during holiday party season

-- William Barr says there is no evidence of widespread fraud in presidential election

 Wednesday